 Learning activities:

 Ideation is the creative process of generating, developing, and communicating new ideas, where an idea is understood as a basic element of thought that can be either visual, concrete, or abstract.
-Ideation comprises all stages of a thought cycle, from innovation, to development, to actualization.
+Ideation comprises all stages of a thought cycle, from innovation to development to actualization.
 (Wikipedia) 5mins

-Now go through business types and product/service.
+Now, go through business types and products/services.

 Go through the business types - DTC (direct to consumer)